Country

 Circumstances:

-The crew left Stockholm-Bromma at 2215LT on a cargo flight to Kalinin-Migalovo Airport (now Tver), carrying various goods for the Commissariat of the Foreign Trade.
-At 0032LT, the crew informed ground about his position in the region of Riga and then continued to the east and reduced his altitude to the minimum to avoid enemy aircraft.
+The airplane departed Stockholm-Bromma at 2215LT on a cargo flight to Kalinin-Migalovo Airport (now Tver), carrying various goods for the Commissariat of the Foreign Trade.
+At 0032LT, the crew informed ground about his position over the region of Riga then continued to the east and reduced his altitude to the minimum to avoid enemy aircraft.
 While cruising at low height, the aircraft was hit by gunfire and the left engine caught fire.
-The captain elected to make an emergency landing, made a turn to the right when the aircraft hit tree tops and crashed in flames in a wooded area located one km east of Ivantsevo.
-The aircraft was destroyed by impact forces and a post crash fire and all four crew members were killed.
+The captain elected to make an emergency landing, made a turn to the right when the aircraft hit tree tops and crashed in a wooded area located one km east of Ivantsevo, bursting into flames.
+The airplane was destroyed by a post crash fire and all four crew members were killed.

 Probable cause: